dsouzajude/pair-pilot-mcp/README.md

 We have a test client in [test_client.py](test_client.py) to help with local development.
 It will connect to the server and automatically call the three tools sequentially with predefined inputs.
 You'll see the client's requests and the server responses printed in the client's terminal.
 The PairPilot server terminal will show the interactive prompts.
 Use the following command to run the client:

+> **Note❗️:** Before using the test client, ensure the PairPilot MCP server has already started locally else the client will not be able to connect to it.

 ```bash
 # Run the client
 # The `MCP_SERVER_URL` environment variable is required and defaults to `http://localhost:8100/sse`